Discover more than 150 WIT-related social media accounts at the WIT Social Media Directory.

 Photographs posted on Social Media Sites can be easily appropriated by visitors.
 Consider adding a watermark and/or posting images at 72 dpi and approximately 800x600 resolution to protect your intellectual property.
 Images at that size are sufficient for viewing on the web, but not suitable for printing photographs.
 Photographs belonging to third parties should not be posted on Social Media Sites without their consent.

-Third party social media sites, such as Facebook, Twitter, YouTube and LinkedIn are used at your own risk and as the Institute has no control over these sites, it cannot assume any responsibility or liability for data stored on these sites.
+Third party social media sites, such as Facebook, Twitter, YouTube and LinkedIn are used at your own risk and as the university has no control over these sites, it cannot assume any responsibility or liability for data stored on these sites.
 You should familiarise yourself with the terms of service and privacy policies of sites and networks in which you participate.
 You should adhere to these in addition to this Policy.
-Particular attention should be paid to terms relating to prohibitions or restrictions on use of the site; ownership of intellectual property used on the site or information collected or generated through use of it; requirements for licences allowing the site owner and other third parties to use the Institute’s trademarks or other intellectual property; rights and responsibilities of the site owner and users relating to privacy.
+Particular attention should be paid to terms relating to prohibitions or restrictions on use of the site; ownership of intellectual property used on the site or information collected or generated through use of it; requirements for licences allowing the site owner and other third parties to use the university’s trademarks or other intellectual property; rights and responsibilities of the site owner and users relating to privacy.
 You should ensure that you protect yourself, read and familiarise yourself with any privacy policy governing the site to ensure that you are happy with the uses and disclosures that may be made of your data.

 Be transparent and professional Staff using social media sites must use separate personal and professional profiles.
 Even so, staff need be aware that in an increasingly connected world, no matter how diligent they are at separating online identities, the connection can be made relatively easily.
 This needs be borne in mind in any online participation.